 Here’s a rundown of New York’s most interesting shopping scenes, with highlights of each to give you a feel for the neighborhood.
-If a location is not given, refer to the store’s full listing by category in Shopping A–Z.
+If a location is not given, refer to the store’s full listing by category in Shopping A–Z. You'll find in-depth reviews for dozens of individual stores there.
+The following list is organized from the bottom of Manhattan, all the way up to Harlem, with options in Brooklyn and Staten Island, as well.

 Lower Manhattan & the Financial District

 Meanwhile, on Wall Street, check out designer retailers like Tiffany & Co. and Hermès on nearby Broad Street.
-Near to the 9/11 Memorial and Museum is the architecturally daring Oculus, a transportation and shopping hub with over 100 stores including an Apple Store, Aesop, Cole Haan, John Varvatos, Kiehl's, Sephora, and Montblanc.
+Near to the 9/11 Memorial and Museum is the architecturally daring Oculus (pictured above), a transportation and shopping hub with over 100 stores including an Apple Store, Aesop, Cole Haan, John Varvatos, Kiehl's, Sephora, and Montblanc.
 Nearby there are more stores at 2 and 4 World Trade Center.
 Across West Street from the monument is another urban mall, Brookfield Place, which has two dozen more shops, including Bonobos, Bottega Veneta, Gucci, Madewell, and Tory Burch.

 Don’t expect to find the bargain of a lifetime on Chinatown’s crowded streets—those Louis Vuitton bags at street stands are most definitely fakes—but there’s always great browsing.
 The fish and herbal markets along Canal, Mott, Mulberry, and Elizabeth streets are fun for their bustle and rare finds—as well as for the handful of Italian food markets still hanging on from the Little Italy days.